 What can parents do in the meantime when their young kids catch a cold or flu?

-We suggest you try a natural alternative called SINUPRET.
+You may also try a natural alternative called SINUPRET (kids strength).
 This plant-based pharmaceutical grade natural remedy has been used in Europe for decades as the number one doctor recommended natural remedy for sinus and respiratory support, and it is now available in the U.S. Not only does it promote healthy airflow and drainage of mucus in the sinus and respiratory tracts, it also supports the immune system.
 Sinupret comes as a liquid or capsules.
 For more information visit www.bionoricausa.com/.

 If your child has an annoying cough, especially from a dry itchy throat, but not a lot of runny nose or congestion – then use a cough suppressant alone before bedtime.